-Hope Cancer Support Centre CLG is a company limited by guarantee incorporated in the Republic of Ireland, and its company registration number is 379457.
+Hope Cancer Support Centre CLG is a company limited by guarantee incorporated in the Republic of Ireland.
+Its company registration number is 379457.
 The registered office of the company is 22 Upper Weafer Street, Enniscorthy, Co.
 Wexford, Ireland which is also the principal place of business of the company.
 The nature of the company's operations and its principal activities are set out in the Directors' Report.

-2. ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES